-- initiate and successfully complete our Phase 2b clinical studies that meet their clinical endpoints; - initiate and successfully complete our Phase 3 clinical program; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for ETC-1002 as a treatment for patients with hypercholesterolemia; - commercialize ETC-1002, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of ETC-1002 in the medical community and with third-party payors.
+- successfully complete our Phase 2 clinical studies and whether such clinical studies meet their clinical endpoints; - initiate and successfully complete our Phase 3 clinical program; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for ETC-1002 as a treatment for patients with hypercholesterolemia; - commercialize ETC-1002, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of ETC-1002 in the medical community and with third-party payors.